 Primary Insurance: The insurance organization with first responsibility for paying eligible insurance expenses for your medical service (after you have paid your deductible, co-payments, etc.).
-Your secondary or other insurance (if you have other insurance) would work with your primary insurance organization to cover eligible expenses according to your insurance policies.
+Your secondary or other insurance would work with your primary insurance organization to cover eligible expenses according to your insurance policies.

 Proof of Health Insurance: A valid insurance card including the address where claims are to be filed.

-Referral: Written authorization from your health care provider to see another health care provider.
+Referral: Written authorization from your healthcare provider to see another provider.
 For example, your primary care provider may provide written authorization for you to see a specialist.

 Secondary Insurance: The insurance organization with second responsibility for paying eligible insurance expenses for your medical service (after you have paid your deductible, co-payments, etc.).
-This insurance (if you have it) would work with your primary insurance organization to cover eligible expenses according to your insurance policies.
-This insurance organization is billed second – after your primary insurance organization has been billed and processed your claim.
+This insurance would work with your primary insurance organization to cover eligible expenses according to your insurance policies.
+This insurance organization is billed second – after primary insurance organization has been billed and processed your claim.

 Statement: A record of account status sent to patients monthly to advise of the previous period’s transactions and activity on the account.